Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 # Android2Vita-Candidate-Ports-List
 - A list of candidate Android games portable to Vita. ( https://android.rinnegatamante.it )
-- Please read this README.md in full and check the candidate list, before submitting a new port candidate.
+- Please read this README.md in full and check the candidate list before submitting a new port candidate.
 # Android Port Requirements for Vita SO Loader
 ## Requirements Summary
 ✔️ ARMv6 or ARMv7 executable\